It’s Beer Day Britain – the UK’s annual national beer day.

 Keeping beer in a cellar can improve and enhance its complexity and flavour when ‘laid down’ (it’s better to stand them upright in the dark) and left to improve over time.
 The best beers to “age”, like a wine or a port, are those over an ABV of seven or eight per cent.
 Bottle-conditioned beers carry on fermenting in the bottle, and as the yeast Pac-Mans up residual sugars, the beer becomes leaner and full of fruity esters.

 Lambic is the name given to beers brewed using spontaneous fermentation in Belgium.
 The yeast that ferments the beer is ‘wild’, naturally-occurring yeast coming from the atmosphere rather than yeast that’s been deliberately added from a laboratory.
-These tart, sour beers – more like cider or sherry.
+These tart, sour beers are more like cider or sherry.
 We like them but they take a bit of getting used to.
 If you want to be a beer geek, it is imperative that you pretend to like them.

 Ninkasi was the goddess of beer and the mother of all creation.
 The original recipe for beer, the oldest recipe ever recorded, was a hymn to Ninkasi – which was important as, back then, beer was safer than water to drink.

 Originally, brewing was the exclusive preserve of women – right up until it was seized upon as a large-scale commercial venture.
 “Brewsters” and “ale wives” are frequently mentioned in medieval history and, according to ancient Finnish folklore, ale was first created by three women: Osmotor, Kapo, and Kalevatar.
 It consisted of saliva from a bear and wild honey –a combination you’ll probably soon be able to get form a an artisan independent operating under a railway arch somewhere.